Bradley Nowell: Sublime

+Nowell died on May 25, 1996.
 Sublime's final album was released on July 30, 1996.
-Its original title, Killin' It, was replaced by the eponymous title, Sublime.
+Its original title, Killin' It, was replaced by the eponymous title Sublime.
 By 1997, the album had entered Billboard's Top 20, with the largely acoustic single, "What I Got", becoming the number one song on the Modern Rock chart.
 The album produced three more radio hits: "Santeria", "Wrong Way", and "Doin' Time".
-The accompanying music videos for "Santeria", "What I Got", and "Wrong Way" received heavy rotation on MTV, with previously filmed footage of Nowell performing live intercut into the video.
-The footage which was used came mostly from shows in 1996.

 Sublime became one of the most successful American rock acts of 1997.
-Rolling Stone reported in March 2010 that the album Sublime had sold over 6 million copies.
+Rolling Stone reported in March 2010 that the album Sublime had sold over six million copies.